Our community partnerships

 A chance for older Greek and Turkish Cypriots to share their memories of and feelings about home in Cyprus.
 Creating indoor planters for their homes and community centre in Hackney.

-We work with people from the South and South East Asian communities (ESEA) in Hackney and beyond as they explore their diaspora and migrant experiences.
+We work with people from the East and South East Asian communities (ESEA) in Hackney and beyond as they explore their diaspora and migrant experiences.

 With partners including New Earth Theatre, Vietnamese Family Partnership and Lewisham Council, we have produced Home Grown, a film about the gardens tended by London's Vietnamese community, and Sonic Pho, a project keeping South East Asian food traditions alive in the diaspora.